Moeby/FlatsharePlanner/howToGitHub/commits.md

 - no notification will be send

 ### Mention Files
-- enter filename in commit message will create a link to the file
+- enter filename in commit message should create a link to the file
+- not working as expected